LoTekkie/Ashita-Yield/README.md

     /yield r
     /yld r

+**find**

+Positions the Yield window to the top left corner of your screen.
+Below are the equivalent ways of calling the command:

+    /yield find
+    /yld find
+    /yield f
+    /yld f

 **about**

 Displays information about the Yield addon.
 Below are the equivalent ways of calling the command: